 Cedars-Sinai Medical Center

 Research Project: Evaluating Objective Measures of Physical Function in Pancreatic Cancer

 Award: 2020 Pancreatic Cancer Action Network Career Development Award in memory of Skip Viragh

 Award Period: July 1, 2020 – June 30, 2022

-Dr. Gresham is an assistant professor of hematology/oncology in the department of medicine at Cedars-Sinai Medical Center.
-After obtaining a PhD in epidemiology at Johns Hopkins University, Dr. Gresham pursued a postdoctoral fellowship in oncology trials and joined the Pancreatic Cancer Research Team at Cedars-Sinai Medical Center.
+Dr. Gresham is an assistant professor of hematology/oncology in the Department of Medicine at Cedars-Sinai Medical Center.
+After obtaining a PhD in epidemiology at Johns Hopkins University, Dr. Gresham pursued a postdoctoral fellowship in oncology trials and joined the Pancreatic Cancer Research Team at Cedars-Sinai Cancer.

 Her research interests lie at the intersection of cancer outcomes research, emerging technologies in healthcare and patient-reported outcomes.
 Dr. Gresham has dedicated the majority of her academic career to understanding and improving treatment tolerability, quality of life and survival outcomes in pancreatic cancer patients.

 Physical function is a key measure of cancer treatment tolerability, and a decrease in physical function is known to be associated with diminished quality of life and higher risk for death.
 There are currently no validated methods to systematically evaluate and monitor physical function decline in pancreatic cancer outside of the clinic setting.